-Article 22 (Discharge of water) enables Network Rail to discharge water into any watercourse, public sewer or drain in connection with the construction, operation or maintenance of the proposed works with the approval and (if provided) superintendence of the person to which the watercourse, public sewer or drain belongs (such approval may be subject to reasonable terms and conditions but must not be unreasonably withheld).
+Article 19 (Discharge of water) enables Network Rail to discharge water into any watercourse, public sewer or drain in connection with the construction, operation or maintenance of the proposed works with the approval and (if provided) superintendence of the person to which the watercourse, public sewer or drain belongs (such approval may be subject to reasonable terms and conditions but must not be unreasonably withheld).
 The model clauses are extended so to also cover operation.
 In addition, the model clauses are extended so as to provide that any relevant person who fails to respond to an application for consent or approval within 28 days of the application being made is deemed to have given its consent.
 These extensions to the model clauses have precedent in the same context in article 19 of the Chiltern Railways (Bicester to Oxford Improvements) Order 2012 (S.I.
 2012 No. 2679), article 13 of the Leeds Railway Station (Southern Entrance) Order 2013 (S.I.
 2013 No. 1933), article 17 of the London Underground (Bank Station Capacity Upgrade) Order 2015 (S.I.
 2015 No. 2044) and article 16 of the Network Rail (Werrington Grade Separation) Order 2018 (S.I.
 2018 No. 923).

-In Paragraph (7) the wording of the model clauses has been updated to refer to the environmental permitting regime introduced by the Environmental Permitting (England and Wales) Regulations 2010 (S.I.
-2010 No. 675).
+In Paragraph (7) the wording of the model clauses has been updated to refer to the environmental permitting regime introduced by the Environmental Permitting (England and Wales) Regulations 2016 (S.I.
+2016 No.-1154).

-Article 23 (Protective works to buildings, roads and apparatus of a statutory undertaker) permits Network Rail to carry out certain protective works (as defined in Paragraph (11)) before, during or after construction of the authorised works (up to a period of 5 years after that part of the authorised works is opened for use) to any building, and in an extension to the model clauses, any road or any apparatus of a statutory undertaker within the Order limits or the Protective Works limits which Network Rail consider necessary or expedient.
-The Protective Works limits are defined in Article 2(1) and represent land over which Network Rail only requires entry pursuant to this article to carry out protective works.
+Article 20 (Protective works to buildings, roads and apparatus of a statutory undertaker) permits Network Rail to carry out certain protective works (as defined in Paragraph (11)) before, during or after construction of the authorised works (up to a period of 5 years after that part of the authorised works is opened for use) to any building, and in an extension to the model clauses, any road or any apparatus of a statutory undertaker within the Order limits.